pjgrandinetti/RMNpy/DEVELOPMENT.md

 lib/
 ├── libOCTypes.a         # OCTypes static library
 ├── libSITypes.a         # SITypes static library
-└── libRMN.a            # RMNLib static library (note: renamed from libRMNLib.a)
+└── libRMN.a            # RMNLib static library (note: renamed from libRMN.a)

 include/
 ├── OCTypes/